-Does this financial product have a sustainable investment objective?

-investment means an

-investment in an Yes Х No

-economic activity that t will make a minimum of lt pr romotes Environmental/Social

-contributes to an ustainable investments with an - b) characteristics and while it

-environmental or - environmental objective: % - • • s not have as its objective a

-social objective, e -

-provided that the Г in economic activities that ainable investment, it will have a

-investment does not L imum proportion of% of

-significantly harm any environmental or qualify as environmentally sust ainable investments

-social objective and sustainable under the EU

-that the investee Taxonomy with an environmental

-companies follow objective in economic activities

-good governance in economic activities that do that qualify as environmentally

-practices. not qualify as environment allv sustainable under the EU

-sustainable under the EU Taxonomy

-Taxonomy Тахопонту

-The EU Taxonomy is тахопонту

-a classification with an environmental

-system laid down in objective in economic activities

-Regulation (EU) that do not qualify as

-2020/852,

-establishing a list of environmentally sustainable

-environmentally under the EU Taxonomy

-sustainable

-economic activities. with a social objective

-That Regulation does with a social objective

-not include a list of

-socially sustainable t will make a minimum of X romotes E/S characteristics, but

-economic activities.
-Sustainable S ustainable investments with a will not make any sustainable

-investments with an S ocial objective:% inve estments

-environmental

-objective might be

-aligned with the

-Taxonomy or not.
+Sustainable Does this financial product have a sustainable investment objective? investment means an investment in an •• Yes •• X No economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU in economic activities that do not qualify as environmentally sustainable under the EU The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments